OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 assigned = false; // keeps splitting one input between multiple players
 ```

-By default, <b>o_input</b> is assigned the keyboar arrows.
+By default, <b>o_input</b> is assigned the keyboard arrows.
 However, the Step event changes this layout depending on how the object's <b>type</b> is set:

 ```
 var deadzone = 0.8;